amrutprabhu/amrutprabhu.github.io/data/blog/2023/fido2-passwordless-authentication-with-keycloak.md

 Next, we will set this as the default action.

-For this, click on the “Required Actions” tab, then click on the “Register” button, select “WebAuthn Register Passwordless” and mark this as the default action as shown below.
+For this, click on the “Required Actions” tab, then click on the “Register” button on the right, select “WebAuthn Register Passwordless” and mark this as the default action as shown below.

 ![Keycloak FIDO2 Authentication required](/static/images/2023/fido2-authentication-with-keycloak/fido2-passwordless-authentication-part5.jpg)